 Pre-loaded Color Profiles

-Procreate comes pre-loaded with three standard color profiles.
+Procreate comes pre-loaded with standard RGB and CMYK color profiles.

 You can choose these when creating a custom canvas.